menu icon

 Creamy sauce with whisk in pot.

-6. Add wild mushrooms: Add the mushrooms and continue cooking the sauce until it starts bubbling then lower the heat and cook for another minute whisking often.
+6. Add mushrooms: Add the mushrooms and continue cooking the sauce until it starts bubbling then lower the heat and cook for 2 minutes or so whisking often.
 Remove from the heat, season to taste and serve.

 Creamy sauce with finely chopped wild mushrooms in pan with whisk.